 Finally, there is also a need to build increased trauma-based training and workforce development opportunities across the settings where children live, learn, and play.
 These efforts could build upon pre-existing calls to foster competencies for infant and early childhood mental health across all child-facing service sectors, including among professionals in health, mental health, perinatal care, primary care, and education.
-Also children return to daycares and schools, more efforts will be needed to further incentivize and protect the professional development needs of early educators and child-care providers.
-Ala, Ala, and the professional development needs of early educators and child-care providers.
+As children return to daycares and schools, more efforts will be needed to further incentivize and protect the professional development needs of early educators and child-care providers.